sveinbjornt/Platypus/Documentation/Documentation.md

 # Documentation for Platypus 5.3

-Last updated on November 25th, 2018.
+Last updated on March 9th, 2019.
 The latest version of this document can be found [here](https://sveinbjorn.org/platypus_documentation).

 ## Introduction